tassawarhasib/live-cricket-chrome-extension/README.md

 **Note:**
 - Ensure you have an active internet connection for the extension to fetch live match data.
-- For any issues or feedback, please contact the developer.
+- For any issues or feedback, please contact.